CDCgov/dibbs-query-connector/query-connector/README.md

 After running a test set on your local, you can also additionally type `npx playwright show-report` to view an HTML report page of different test statuses and results.

 Playwright is managed by an end-to-end job in the `.github/workflows/ci.yaml` file of the project root.
 Since it requires browser installation to effectively test, and since it operates using an independent framework from jest, it is explicitly _not_ included in the basic `npm test` scripts (specified in `package.json`).

-Our e2e's are available locally via `npm run test:playwright:local`.
-The script will spin up a full version of the app on the default ports, so make sure you don't have another app instance running

 ### Query Connector ERD